krypticmouse/pirate/README.md

 ![Pirate Logo](./imgs/logo.png)

-Pirate is a Python package that aims to be a unified framework for all things information retrieval.
+Pirate is a Python package that aims to be a unified framework for information retrieval.
 Currently, it serves as a go-to library for negative mining.
 The package provides a set of classes and methods to handle and manipulate data in various formats, making the process of information retrieval and negative mining easy and efficient.

 ## Installation